mzz2017/disk-bloom/README.md

 # disk-bloom-filter

-Operate the bloom filter on the disk for long-term anti-replay protection.
+Disk-based bloom filter.
+It operates the bloom filter on the disk for long-term anti-replay protection.

 ```golang
 func doubleFNV(b []byte) (uint64, uint64) {